 We could use someone who could help us with the floor of our terrace but we are waiting for someone to come first to break the rock.
 The area is uneven and a bit rocky.
 This is a future project that is currently on hold.

 And we always need wood chopped and brought to the wood shed!

 We are following the principles of permaculture - so if you know about permaculture farming, it's especially helpful for us-we are just novices-figuring out things as we go.
 We are open to advice.

-We have a lot of general outside jobs like raking, clearing sticky bushes, gathering logs or splitting logs-using a chainsaw, weedwhacker is helpful too.
+We have a lot of general outside jobs like raking, clearing sticky bushes, gathering logs or splitting logs-using a chainsaw, strimmer is helpful here too.

 We have safety equipment too like masks and goggles and many tools at your disposal.